 To put it more bluntly, Conan is a Noble Savage, but doesn't LIKE being one and spends most of his career as a mercenary, thief and warlord actively trying to get away from it... in fact, his backstory as a nature-attuned savage warrior is almost his entire motivation for his laser focus on obtaining the treasures and creature comforts of civilization.

-Not So Extinct: Finding the pelt of a long-extinct golden leopard in "The Devil In Iron" suggests to Conan that the city has arisen from the ruins.
+Not So Extinct: Finding the pelt of a long-extinct golden leopard in "The Devil In Iron" suggests to Conan that sorcery has reverted the area he's exploring to the state it had in the remote past.
 This is confirmed when he fights a giant snake, also of a long-extinct species.

 Not Too Dead to Save the Day: Belit in Queen of the Black Coast does this in Conan's hour of need.
 The scene in the movie when Valeria does this was inspired directly by the story in question.